-We also make some predictions of the performance required of future experiments, such as HELIX [50] in order to discriminate among different values of H. An accuracy better than 30% in the measurement of the 10Be/9Be ratio is needed in order to allow us to discriminate between H = 3 and H = 6 kpc, while an accuracy better than 10% is necessary to distinguish between H = 6 and H = 9 kpc.
+In Sec.
+III B we made some predictions of the performance required of future experiments, such as HELIX [54] in order to discriminate among different values of H. An accuracy better than 30% in the measurement of the 10Be/9Be ratio is needed in order to allow us to discriminate between H = 3 and H = 6 kpc, while an accuracy better than 10% is necessary to distinguish between H = 6 and H = 9 kpc.
 This requirements should be fulfilled by the HELIX mission.